leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/navigation.rst

    Adjusts the reactivity/speed of orbiting in the 3D Viewport.
    This setting works differently depending on what *Orbit Method* is used:

-   - Turntable: *Orbit Sensitivity* control the amount of rotation per-pixel to control how fast the 3D Viewport rotates.
+   - Turntable: *Orbit Sensitivity* controls the amount of rotation per-pixel to control how fast the 3D Viewport rotates.
    - Trackball: *Orbit Sensitivity* as a simple factor for how fast the 3D Viewport rotates.